ELIZABETH ALARCON - FEATURED IMAGE - 7 More Ways You're Still Wasting Money In Your Small Business

 You need to learn how to become a master of saying "no" to the things that do not align with your business and “yes” to everything that does!

-7. Stop wasting money duplicate books/courses/workshops
+7. Stop wasting money on duplicate books/courses/workshops

 Just because it's available doesn't mean you need to buy it.